Explore endless opportunities

 plan of study

 Purdue University's Fermentation Science bachelor degree program consists of 120 credit hours that can be completed in 8 semesters on the West Lafayette, Indiana campus.
-The Purdue University catalog lists the detailed requirements and list of food science courses.
-Note: the Fermentation Science major is new as of fall 2021 and will be added to the university catalog soon.
+The Purdue University catalog lists the detailed requirements and list of fermentation science courses.